-- schools must ensure that a candidate to be employed to carry out teaching work 64 is not subject to a prohibition order issued by the Secretary of State (see footnote 55 for college requirements), or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012;65 and - independent schools, including academies and free schools, must check66 that a person taking up a management position as described at paragraph 129 is not subject to a section 128 direction made by the Secretary of State. - 139.
-Where an enhanced DBS certificate is required, it must be obtained from the candidate before, or as soon as practicable after, the person's appointment. - 140.
-There is no requirement for a school to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked: - In a school in England, in a post: - o which brought the person regularly into contact with children or young persons; or - o to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or - in an institution within the further education sector in England, or in a 16-19 Academy, in a post which involved the provision of education which brought the person regularly into contact with children or young persons.
+- schools must ensure that a candidate to be employed to carry out teaching work 65 is not subject to a prohibition order issued by the Secretary of State (see footnote 55 for college requirements), or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012;66 and - independent schools, including academies and free schools, must check67 that a person taking up a management position as described at paragraph 145 is not subject to a section 128 direction made by the Secretary of State.

+155. Where an enhanced DBS certificate is required, it must be obtained from the candidate before, or as soon as practicable after, the person's appointment.

+156. There is no requirement for a school to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked:

+- in a school in England, in a post: - which brought the person regularly into contact with children or young persons; or - to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or - in an institution within the further education sector in England, or in a 16-19 Academy, in a post which involved the provision of education which brought the person regularly into contact with children or young persons.

-For a college there is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended
+For a college there is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked in:

-64 The Teachers' Disciplinary (England) Regulations 2012 define teaching work as: planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+65 The Teachers' Disciplinary (England) Regulations 2012 define teaching work as: planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.

-65 See paragraph 134 for how to carry out this check.
+66 See paragraph 150 for how to carry out this check.

-66 See paragraph 134 for how to carry out this check.
+67 See paragraph 150 for how to carry out this check.